tapframe/addon-dc/README.md

 # 📺 Marvel Cinematic Universe Add-on for Stremio

-**Watch the entire Marvel Cinematic Universe (MCU) in chronological order — movies and series included!**
+**Watch the entire Marvel Cinematic Universe (MCU) in chronological order or not we have all movies, series and animations included so you can choose!**
 This add-on keeps you up-to-date with the latest MCU releases, from *Captain America: The First Avenger* to *The Fantastic Four: First Steps*.

 ---